-Senior Youth Interpreters are youth aged 15, 16, and 17 who come to Upper Canada Village and help portray the life and activities of young adults during the 1860’s.
+Senior Youth Interpreters are youth aged 16 and 17 who come to Upper Canada Village and help portray the life and activities of young adults during the 1860’s.
 They learn about the skills and techniques involved in being a historical interpreter and they dress in period costume assuming the role of 1860’s youth.
-Campers participate in a variety of sessions on-site and work with artisans to learn 19th-century skills and trades.
+Senior Youth Interpreters participate in a variety of sessions on-site and work with artisans to learn 19th-century skills and trades.
 They have a unique opportunity to develop their "hands-on" historical, interpretive, research and leadership skills as well as knowledge both in their assigned location(s) and by researching "behind-the-scenes" in the Village Library and Archives.

 With guidance, Senior Youth Interpreters learn more about and gain additional valuable experience as historical interpreters.
-They also have the chance to develop their own leadership skills and abilities by assisting with other youth programs on site.
+They also have the chance to develop their own leadership skills and abilities by assisting with the Young Interpreter Program.

 Program Information